Support for people living with dementia during COVID-19

 Dementia Friendly Richmondshire

 The group 'Dementia Friendly Richmondshire' (formerly known as Richmondshire Dementia Action Alliance) is working with the council and other partners towards Richmondshire becoming a recognised dementia friendly community.
-This steering group meets once a month and is available to offer support and advice to any organisations or businesses that would like to become dementia friendly.
-It can also provide raising awareness sessions for you, your employees and volunteers.
-To join, visit the alliance website.
+The steering group meets on a regular basis and is available to offer support and advice to any organisations or businesses that would like to become dementia friendly.
+It also provides raising awareness sessions for you, your employees and volunteers.

-If you are interested in becoming a dementia friend further information can be found on the Alzheimer's Society website or please refer to the events dates below.
+If you are interested in becoming a dementia friend further information can be found on the Alzheimer's Society website.

 If your business or community group would like to become recognised as being 'Dementia Friendly' please contact us for more advice or take a look at the Alzheimer's dementia friendly business guide website.